Cruise Is Coming!

 Yes – solo travel requires full payment for the room (per person rate x 2) but taxes and gratuities are only paid on one person instead of 2.
 If booking on the website, enter your name twice to reserve as a solo traveler.

 Can I book directly with Royal Caribbean or another agent?

 No. The group booking from Cruises Only is a great deal (we comparison shopped!) and includes the roll up of all fees which you may not see directly on RC’s site and is a refundable fare – most sale fares are non-refundable.
-Bookings made other than through Cruises Only will not count towards our group minimum and none of the group perks, seating or events will apply – we can only offer MDAS participation to those who book through the group #9386536 through Cruises Only.
+Bookings made other than through Cruises Only will not count towards our group minimum and none of the group perks, seating or events will apply – we can only offer Ingress at Sea participation to those who book through the group #9924548 through Cruises Only.

 Yes!
-The deposit per person will move to $250 vs $50, but bookings can still be made via Cruises Only until the ship is sold out.
-Cabin prices are subject to potential increases if booked after 12/19.
+The deposit per person will increase, but bookings can still be made via Cruises Only until the ship is sold out.
+Cabin prices are subject to potential increases if booked after 12/31.

 What about accessibility?

-The MDAS team is working to ensure there are missions which are safely accessible for those with low mobility.
+The Ingress at Sea team will insure our banner is safely accessible for those with low mobility.